typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 cat $SSL_CERT_DIR/$CERT_NAME.crt $SSL_CERT_DIR/$CERT_NAME.key | tee $SSL_CERT_DIR/$CERT_NAME.pem
 ```

 HAProxy is then configured with the path of our installed certificate and credentials to apply Basic Authentication to incoming ConductR Control API requests via port `9005`.
+To do this, we add the following to our custom HAProxy Configuration:
+ - a frontend `ctrl_frontend_secure` to handle incoming Control API requests
+ - a userlist `ctrl_users`, which specifies acceptable users and passwords.

+> While a plain text insecure password is shown below, HAProxy also supports secure (encrypted) passwords in userlists, which are recommended for production installations.

-To do this, we create a frontend `ctrl_frontend_secure` to handle incoming Control API requests, a userlist `ctrl_users` and a backend `ctrl_backend_auth` to direct to one of three available Conductr Cores, running on `172.17.0.1`,`172.17.0.2` and `172.17.0.3` listening to port `9055` as configured above.
+ - a backend `ctrl_backend_auth` to direct to one of three available Conductr Cores (`172.17.0.1`,`172.17.0.2` and `172.17.0.3`).
+In this case, each Control Server is listening on port `9055` as configured above.

 ```
 frontend dummy